rotorr/aks-workshop-Jorge/aks-private-cluster-firewall.md

 az network route-table create -n aks -g $RG -l $LOCATION
 ```

-Create routes in the route table for the subnets:
+Create 2 routes in the route table.
+This command creates a default route in the specified route table, directing all traffic to the Azure Firewall's private IP address, which acts as a virtual appliance.
+This ensures that all outbound traffic from the AKS cluster is routed through the Azure Firewall:

 ```bash
 az network route-table route create -g $RG --name defaultRoute --route-table-name aks \